How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

 Planning & Prep

-When it comes to organizing an event of this scale, I lean heavily on tools like Todoist and Google Sheets.
-Todoist helps me keep my running to-do list organized, while Google Sheets & Google Forms tracks RSVP counts, parking logistics, grocery lists, and vendor info.
+When it comes to organizing an event of this scale, I lean heavily on tools like Trello and Google Sheets.
+Trello helps me keep my running to-do list organized, while Google Sheets & Google Forms tracks RSVP counts, parking logistics, grocery lists, and vendor info.

 The Planning Process: Start Early, Stay Sane